The Popsicle … by an 11-Year-Old

 Epperson cleverly sat on his invention, keeping it secret for 18 years, until he was in the position to make something of it.
 In 1923, he decided to patent his Epsicles (“Epp’s icicles”), but his children refused to use that name, since none of them called their father Epp.
 They began calling them Popsicles instead, and the treat was patented as such.

 The fact that they’d originally been made with home-mixed soda pop was a total coincidence.
+(These products were invented out of necessity.)

 The Super Soaker … by a NASA Geek